solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

     - What is your goal
     - What your data looks like
-    - How much you're ready to pay
+    - How much you are ready to pay

 When it comes to data, a differnt model will be required based on if it is text, audio, video, image generation and so forth.